 Science has answered many questions, so why not God?

--Others say that the formation of stars and galaxies violates the law of entropy, which suggests systems of change become less organized over time, yet if you view the early universe as completely homogeneous (made of the same stuff) and isotropic (having the same physical properties throughout), then the universe shows signs of obeying the law of entropy.
+Basically, they are saying that the closer we get to creation, the laws of science on earth don’t seem to apply…really?
+Here’s the thing, no one on this planet has created or destroyed matter or energy because only God knows how to create something out of nothing.
+Others say that the formation of stars and galaxies violates entropy law, which suggests systems of change become less organized over time.
+Yet, if you view the early universe as completely homogeneous (made of the same stuff) and isotropic (having the same physical properties throughout), then the universe shows signs of obeying the law of entropy.

-Often I wonder how life on other planets view God.
+Often I wonder how life on other planets views God.
 Have they advanced past the confusion?
 Did they eat the fruit in the Garden of Eden?
 Or did they never lose sight of God?